 Within the academy, revision sessions are organised on a weekly basis for year 11 students who wish to improve their exam grades .

-At Key stage 3 Mrs Foureau runs the French Club every Friday at 1.15 in L4.
-Students are welcome to attend the Club at any point in the year.
-Regular attendance also allows students to complete one section in their Knole Passport!
+At Key stage 4 Mrs Beaumont and Ms Hughes run the Intervention French Club every Friday at 1.15pm in L4.
+Students are welcome to attend the Club at any point in the year in order to improve their speaking and/or writing skills.

 In terms of visits abroad, the department runs a year 7 day trip to Boulogne.
 It is an ideal opportunity for them to experience a taste of France.
 We visit the market, do some shopping and after a picnic in the park, visit the sea life centre and then later the old walled town.
 For some students it is their first time abroad and therefore most memorable.

-In year 9 The History and French department join forces to organise a two-day trip to the First World War Battlefields in February.
+In year 9 the History and French departments join forces to organise a one-day trip to the First World War Battlefields in February.
 The visit includes time spent in the trenches and British cemeteries, as well as museums and the Menin Gate ceremony.